-Suspicious transaction means a transaction whether or not made in cash and including, inter-alia, credits or debits into or from any non monetary account such as demat account, security account etc. which, to a person acting in good faith -
+Suspicious transaction means a transaction whether or not made in cash and including, inter-alia, credits or debits into or from any non monetary account such as demat account, security account etc. which, to a person acting in good faith - below.
+This list is only illustrative and whether a particular transaction is suspicious or not will depend upon the background, details of the transactions and other facts and circumstances:

-- o gives rise to a reasonable ground of suspicion that it may involve the proceeds of crime; or - o appears to be made in circumstances of unusual or unjustified complexity; - o appears to have no economic rationale or bona .fide purpose;
+- o gives rise to a reasonable ground of suspicion that it may involve the proceeds of crime; or - o appears to be made in circumstances of unusual or unjustified complexity; or - o appears to have no economic rationale or bona .fide purpose;